LinShi11/csci-476-594-spring2021-private/lab05/README.md

 After I saved the update, it is going to bring me to Alice's home page and I saw:
 ![success](Task1-2.PNG)
 This proves that our attack was success.
 On the other hand, I have tried many other spots to insert the JavaScript code.
-For example, if I just add the JavaScript code in About me, without going into the Edit HTML option, the attack was unsuccessful since that is being treated as a paragraph and characters like "<" and ">" has been converted.
+For example, if I just add the JavaScript code in About me, without going into the text mode option, the attack was unsuccessful since that is being treated as a paragraph and characters like "<" and ">" has been converted.
 Spots such as the email require something in the form of an email; thus, it will not allow me to update it with a JavaScript code.
-Overall, I have carried out the attack in many different spots such as Brief description and About me (when I am under Edit HTML option).
+Overall, I have carried out the attack in many different spots such as Brief description and About me (when I am under text mode).

 ### Task 2:
-In this task, I am trying to carry out show that I could get the cookie information and not just a random popup that does not have any sensitive information:
+In this task, I am trying to carry out the attack to show that I could get the cookie information and not just a random popup that does not have any sensitive information:

 ![attack](Task2-1.PNG)